Lying Tricep Extension: Muscles Worked, How To Do, Form

 • If using a barbell or EZ-curl bar, grip it with an overhand grip slightly wider than shoulder-width apart.
 If using dumbbells, hold them with a neutral grip (palms facing each other).

-There are many variations of the Lying Tricep Extension that you can do with dumbbells, cable a standard barbell, or by changing the bench position.
+You can do a lying tricep extension with dumbbells, cable a standard barbell, or change the bench position.

-• If you are new to doing lying tricep extension, you may want to make the exercise easier by using a few changes.
+• If you are new to lying tricep extensions, you may want to make the exercise easier.
 One way to overcome this issue is to use a lighter weight.
-Another way is to use dumbbells and cables to do tricep extensions.
+Another way is to use dumbbells and cables.

 1. Barbell Lying Tricep Extension

-The barbell allows you to handle heavier weights compared to other variations, leading to greater strength gains and muscle stimulation.
+The barbell allows you to lift heavier weights, which leads to greater tricep strength gains and muscle stimulation.

 • Close-Grip Barbell Lying Tricep Extension